Santiago-Dubov/Bike-Sharing-System-/README.md

 # Bike-Sharing-System-
 In Java a bike sharing system was coded along with a CLUI to create a system that could be implement in a large city to provide bike rentals.
+Unit testing was used to ensure all modules correctly interacted and design patterns were used to provide adhere to good coding standards.
+A complete uml class diagram is also included.
+The zip file represents a Java project which can be opened in Eclipse.